 Living in a community with other people in similar stages of life can help seniors feel connected and make socializing feel effortless.
 The proximity of others in apartment living allows residents of assisted living communities to form close relationships with those around them without having to stray far from their private residences.
 And for times when they’d rather wander, welcoming community spaces are available for talking, playing games, or simply enjoying the company of others.

 In addition, assisted living facilities almost always have activities, events, and opportunities to encourage residents to become acquainted with others.
 Depending on the facility, meals are provided for residents one, two, or three times a day, often with the option to eat in a communal dining setting.
-Activities, such as discussion groups, art classes, and outdoor activities like gardening or trail walking, keep aging adults active and social.
+Some assisted living communities will offer varied dining experiences such as pubs and fine dining.
+In addition to meals, activities, such as discussion groups, art classes, and outdoor activities like gardening or trail walking, keep aging adults active and social.